LoneTerrorX/hackdays3.0-TS/README.md

-# A React-Vite Webapp for HackDays 3.0
+# React-Vite Webapp for HackDays 3.0

 Made with :sparkling_heart: by: